The car’s vehicle identification number (VIN) is the identifying code for a

-Open the driver’s side door and look at the door post
+Open the driver’s side door and look for a sticker on the door frame, which may display the VIN.

 See the image below:

-A semitrailer’s VIN is located on the front part of the semitrailer on the left side.
+In the case of semitrailers, the VIN is typically located on the front part of the semitrailer on the left side.

 Finally,